polylogyx/platform-docs/04_PolyLogyx_Client_Configurations/Readme.md

    ![configs_list_new](https://github.com/preetpoly/test/blob/pooja/configs_list_new2.png)

-4. Review the predefined queries applied on the Windows endpoints.
+The page lists the predefined queries applied on the Windows endpoints.
-5. Deselect a query to remove it from the applied client configuration.
-6. Optionally, modify the interval for a query to specify how often the query is run.
-The time duration (in seconds) specifies the duration after which the query is run on the client and query results are pushed to the server.
 7. Scroll down to view the Additional Config and Filters pane.
 8. Select the Tree view to review the predefined values and filters.
 ![tree_view1](https://github.com/preetpoly/test/blob/pooja/tree_view1.png)